tinythings/sysinspect/README.md

 ### Building

 To build Sysinspect, **do not** use `cargo` directly, but use GNU Make.
-Building release xis as simple as that:
+First, you need to setup your environment:

+  make setup <ENTER>

+Once this is done, you can make a release build:

   make <ENTER>

 Binary will be found in `/target/release` and modules in `/target/release/sys` (currently only `sys.` namespace implemented).

+For static compilation you can use `musl-x86_64-dev` or `musl-x86_64` targets.
+For cross-compilation on ARM you can use `musl-aarch64-dev` or `musl-aarch64`, but the cross compiler for linking (`aarch64-linux-gnu-gcc`) must be installed separately.